-This doesn’t really fall into the romance category but I saw a clip of it on youtube that was title something like – the most romantic clip on film … or something along those lines.
+This doesn’t really fall into the romance category but I saw a clip of it on youtube that was titled something like – the most romantic clip on film … or something along those lines.
 Can’t find the clip now – but the second clip on this video was the clip in question.
 The film is actually based on a true story of a fight for justice for a man convicted of killing a cop.
 It features the maker of the lie detector machine (which personally I have zero faith in) but it’s great (makes me wish I did believe the machines were accurate).
 The movie is excellent.
 I’ll have to do a James Stewart movie list…

 4. It Should Happen To You (1954)

 One of the many movies I would never have seen if it wasn’t for stumbling over it online.
 I think this is really cute.
 And the part where they are going round the roundabout cracked me up.
 Judy Holliday plays Gladys Glover a woman who wants to make a name for herself and is tired of paying her dues.
-So when through a strange set of circumstances, she gets a chance to use several prominent billboards throughout the city she plasters her name of them.
+So when through a strange set of circumstances, she gets a chance to use several prominent billboards throughout the city she plasters her name over them.
 Jack Lemon is a documentary film maker who doesn’t care so much about fame, but his interest in Gladys grows and grows.

 5. Ascenseur pour l’échafaud (1958)